What are my rights?

 With good do-it-yourself materials, you can write a simple will.
 The will can take care of basic concerns, such as leaving a home, investments, and personal items to loved ones.

 Having your will prepared by an experienced estates lawyer or notary public is the safest way to avoid mistakes.
 Knowing your will is properly drafted can give you peace of mind.
 You can be confident your affairs will be handled according to your wishes.
-And, as is highlighted here, you won't be around to fix things if there's a problem.
+As is highlighted here, you won't be around to fix things if there's a problem.

 Notaries can prepare simple wills.
 Getting advice from a lawyer is particularly important when there are features such as a blended family, a charitable gift, property outside of British Columbia, a family business, a desire or need to hold property in trust for someone (such as a minor), or a wish to leave certain people out of your will.